MattsSe/thingworx-docker/README.md

 ## Setup

-Add your Thingworx.war file to the build folder and update the correspondent install files on the install folder. **Tested with v7.2.5**
+Add your Thingworx.war file to the build folder and update the correspondent sql files on the install folder. **Tested with v7.2.5**

 The Java, PostgresSQL database and Tomcat Server are already incluided as part of this container.
 For development only.